 100 percent natural, wild-caught, chemical and additive free.

-Frozen-at-sea within an hour of catch to lock in freshness, and flavor.
+Frozen-at-sea within an hour of catch to lock in unbeatable freshness, flavor and texture.

 Food safety and quality control are ensured through internationally recognized certifications.